erman999/Electron-Boilerplate/README.md

 npm install
 ```

-Start the project
+Start the project.

 ```sh
 npm start
 ```

-edit files according to your need.
+Edit files according to your need.

 ## How was it done?
 First, I downloaded Electron Quick-Start files.
 Then activated `nodeIntegration` in `main.js` file as below.